 Create Your Own Games:

-- Games made specifically for therapy can be great, though are often expensive.
+- Games made specifically for therapy can be great, but they are often expensive.
+Be creative to find the best solution for you and your clients.